 By some smart algorithm my purchases get also categorised, and then the app draws me nice diagrams of the data.
 As a fan of visual data, that’s something for me!

-When Googling about N26, you may find some criticisms on it, relating mainly to events in 2016:
+When Googling about N26, you may find some criticisms on it:

 For one, they apparently did cancel accounts of customers who were withdrawing money too often (back then, there was no withdrawal limit per month) – without prior warning them.
 That definitely was a bad move, however they then introduced the new rules, communicated more clearly and also invited the